adrianveen/SQL_Project/starting_with_questions.md

 Answer:

 See table below.
-The top ten cities were included by average.
+The top ten cities by average were included here as a sample.
 Note the relatively high average for the number of products ordered in Brno, Czechia.
 This is likely due a large order of a small, or cheap item, or a limited number of orders meaning that the average is sensitive to extreme values.
 In the case of Brno, it appears a single order was placed for 319 Journals, mean the average was simply divided by 1.

 | Country         | City             | Average Number of Orders |
 |-----------------|------------------|---------------------------|